 I consider that there is a very significant objection to the allocation of these sites on conservation and heritage grounds.
-This is highlighted in the accompanying statement written by
+This is highlighted in the accompanying statement written by states that a housing allocation on this site will;

-- 1) have a significantly detrimental impact on the character and appearance of the Conservation Area, - 2) erode the rural aspect of the views from the heart of the village and the Conservation Area, and - 3) cause actual harm to a designated asset, namely the Scheduled Ancient Monument and be likely harm to a non-designated assets, namely the flint wall which runs along the village green and The Green itself.
+- 1) have a significantly detrimental impact on the character and appearance of the Conservation Area, - erode the rural aspect of the views from the heart of the village and the Conservation Area, and - 3) cause actual harm to a designated asset, namely the Scheduled Ancient Monument and be likely harm to a non-designated assets, namely the flint wall which runs along the village green and The Green itself.